-The CDS option emphasizes the interdisciplinary nature of modern theory of dynamical systems and control.
+The CDS option, as part of the Computing & Mathematical Sciences department, emphasizes the interdisciplinary nature of modern theory of dynamical systems and control.
 The curriculum is designed to promote a broad knowledge of mathematical and experimental techniques in dynamical systems theory and control.
 In addition to taking courses in the CDS option, students must select a focus area (see below).